momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

     return Crypto.repository.save(entity);
 });

-// This is what we now do instead due to inheriting $Service<Polkadot>
+// This is what we now do through inheritance

 requireTransaction(() -> {
     return save(entity);